matuzo/HTMHell/hell/adventcalendar/2025/3/index.md

 ## Further improvements to the API

-I'll close out with a sneak peak into the future as one further improvement being worked on is a middle group between the `prefetch` and `prerender`.
+I'll close out with a sneak peek into the future, as one further improvement being worked on is a middle group between the `prefetch` and `prerender`.
 This is useful for those sites concerned with any negative impact with fully prerendering a page.

 A new **Prender Until Script** option is currently available behind a flag in Chrome (`chrome://flags/#prerender-until-script`).
-Like it's name suggests, will start prerendering a page but then pause when it encounters a synchronous `<script>` element.
+As its name suggests, it will start prerendering a page, but pause when it encounters a synchronous `<script>` element.
 Scripts with the `async` or `defer` attribute (or `module` scripts which are `defer` by default) will be downloaded but not executed.

 This means:

 - Pages without any JavaScript can be fully prerendered.
 - Pages with only async/deferred JavaScript can be fully prerendered, with JavaScript executed on navigation.
-- Pages with only sync `<script>` JavaScript can start prerender but pause before any `<script>` causes any intended consequences.
-They will continue to download subresources (thanks to the [preload scanner](https://web.dev/articles/preload-scanner)) so still have a big performance benefit over `prefetch`.
+- Pages with only sync `<script>` JavaScript can start prerender, but pause before any `<script>` causes any intended consequences.
+They will continue to download subresources (thanks to the [preload scanner](https://web.dev/articles/preload-scanner)), so they still have a significant performance benefit over `prefetch`.

-After enabling the flag, you can use this new mode in exactly the same way as `preftech` and `prerender`:
+After enabling the flag, you can use this new mode in exactly the same way as `prefetch` and `prerender`:

 ```html
 <script type="speculationrules">